kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 ![bordered width=30%](images/18-bottom-stack-view-constraints.png)

-And now the stack view is now the correct size, but it has stretched the first button to fill in extra space:
+And now the stack view is the correct size, but it has stretched the first button to fill in the extra space:

 ![bordered width=50%](images/19-bottom-stack-view-with-distribution-fill2_384x103.png)